jvitoralmeida01/Flow-Edge-Detection/README.md

-# flow-lines
+# Flow-Edge-Detection
-A graphic processing project to simulate lines flowing
+A graphics project to simulate lines flowing and forming user input images with simple per-pixel edge detection